rsksmart/devportal-1.0/rif/rns/index.md

 ### RSK Registrar

 The Registrar is responsible of RNS governance.
-In addition, it is responsible for registering the name of a domain for a user, and the only entity capable of updating the RNS Registry.
+In addition, it is responsible for registering the name of a domain for a user.

-### Deed

-In order to prevent unnecessary used storage due to unused domains or prevent name squatting, the domain owner should have incentives to forfeit their ownership of them.
-To achieve this, the domain owner locks tokens which will be refunded when the domain is released.

 ### Reverse suite